Lucg/push-plugin-unity/README.md

 Only on `iOS` can you use the live geo accuracy.
 Live geo monitoring accuracy is set to hundred meters by default.
 You can change the accuracy by setting  `InfobipPushLocation.LiveGeoAccuracy` field and check the current live geo accuracy by getting the same field (type double).
 Be careful when setting accuracy because of Apple's restrictions regarding location accuracy and usage in mobile applications.

+When you create a Live Geo push notification on Infobip's platform, a device will receive an invisible (silent) notification which is used to inform our library of new Live Geo region.
+You may catch this event - it will be demonstrated as an error with error code = 7.

 ### Media Notifications

 From Infobip Push service you can send Media notification with media content.